 2.1 Company’s data

 When you have clicked on the button “Create payment file”, a new page will open where you can see your bank information and those invoices that you have chosen.
-Bank information is displayed based on the information that you have added in module “Organisations Data” (“Settings” > “Organisations data”).
-If you haven’t filled in the information in “Organisations Data” then you will receive an error message (fill in the information about bank’s name, bank’s account number, IBAN and SWIFT.
+Bank information is displayed based on the information that you have added in module “Organisation Data” (“Settings” > “Organisation Data”).
+If you haven’t filled in the information in “Organisation Data” then you will receive an error message (fill in the information about bank’s name, bank’s account number, IBAN and SWIFT).

 Click on the “Type” cell arrow and a list of different file types will open.